 “Zcash addresses are either private (z-addresses) or transparent (t-addresses).
 Z-addresses start with a “z,” and t-addresses start with a “t.”
 Using encryption on a blockchain is only possible through the use of zero-knowledge proofs.
 The owner of an address may choose to disclose z-address and transaction details with trusted third parties — think auditory and compliance needs — through the use of view keys and payment disclosure”.

 Advantages of ZCash:

 - Optional privacy features with greater flexibility between private and non-private transactions

 - Strong background throughout the years, and with little to non critical bugs reported

 5 – NavCoin

 NavCoin is an open-source blockchain with a privacy cryptocurrency.
 It also has a very strong community focus.

 What makes Nav interesting is three-folded.
 Being a privacy coin is one, the other two is that it is really fast to send and cheap.

-NavCoin is not yet the fully fletched privacy coin that they aim to be.
+NavCoin is not yet the fully fletched privacy crypto that they aim to be.
 Right now they provide us the users the possibility to transact between each other privately, and thus maintaining our right to privacy on the internet.

 On the 15th of January 2019, NavCoin Core Engineer Alex Vazquez published his academic white paper describing ZeroCT — A new protocol for private on-chain cryptocurrency transactions.
 As the name suggests, ZeroCT is based on a combination of the Zerocoin protocol and Confidential Transactions.
 But it’s more than just the combination of two existing protocols.
 ZeroCT expands on the Zerocoin protocol, increasing privacy and improving usability.NavCoin medium article by NavCoin engineer Craig MacGregor